vivekbrahmadandi/Argos/README.md

 Manages various environment configurations (Operating system, browser and browser version) and parallel testing using multi-threading.

-### Steps

-* Maven triggers build.
-* Fail-safe plugin triggers testNG looking at TestNG's xml file.
-* TestNG's xml file is currently configured to run 3 env configs in parallel.
-* TestNG's xml file executes these tests by pointing to the runner class
-* The runner class triggers WebDriver creation (which is wrapped in a static thread Local variable) to allow for multi-threading.
-* (WebDriver creation also supports various browser types, web proxy HTTP capture and headless mode).
-* The runner class then loops through the cucumber scenarios using data provider anotation.
-* (Any failures are captured with Scenerio name, HTTP traffic and screenshot).
-* The runner class (after testing) performs tear down and triggers report generation.
-* Masterthought reporter consolidates the results after each thread completes.

 ### TestNG's xml file (environment_configurations_to_test.xml):

 ```xml